tsmith512/tsmithcreative/_posts/2017-04-23-building-travelogue.md

 )
 ```

-The data is mostly for my own use in the location tracker, but it is used in one
+These data are mostly for my own use in the location tracker, but are used in
-place on the blog:
+one place on the blog:

 ![Where Are They Now?][WHERE]